Finding Help With Elderly Parents Without the Overwhelm

 Women face disproportionate caregiving pressures, representing nearly two-thirds of all family caregivers and experiencing unique challenges that compound traditional gender role expectations.
 The sandwich generation, particularly women aged 35-54, encounters extreme stress from juggling dual responsibilities, with 40% reporting overwhelming pressure from caring for both children and aging parents simultaneously5.

 Research demonstrates that women caregivers experience heightened financial strain and burnout rates compared to their male counterparts, often sacrificing career advancement and personal well-being to provide eldercare support.
-This path makes sense for families who recognize that women's caregiving responsibilities require intentional support systems and shared family participation to prevent isolation and exhaustion.
+This path makes sense for families who recognize that women's caregiving responsibilities require intentional support systems and shared family participation to prevent isolation and exhaustion that frequently accompanies these dual roles.

 Evaluating Self-Assessment Tools for Family Readiness